Dick Howser Stadium

 In 2014, Dick Howser Stadium was rated as one of the top 100 best stadium experiences across all sports in the United States and Canada and just one of eight college baseball stadiums to make the ranking.

 Florida State annually ranks in the top 15 nationally in attendance.
 In 2008, Florida State set the single-season record for total home attendance (202,132) marking the first time in school history that more than 200,000 fans turned out for a single season.
 In 2014, the Seminoles’ average home attendance eclipsed 5,000 for the first time in school history as FSU averaged 5,019 fans over 34 home games.
-The Seminole faithful helped reach a new landmark in 2009, when the 39-game home slate brought 184,227 fans to the ballpark, pushing FSU’s all-time, home attendance past three million.
+The Seminole faithful helped reach a new landmark in 2009, when the 39-game home slate brought 184,227 fans to the ballpark, pushing FSU’s all-time, home attendance past three million, and in 2015, when total attendance passed four million.

-The top three crowds in Dick Howser Stadium history all came during the 2008 season.
-FSU surpassed 6,000 fans three times in 2012, twice in 2013 and five more times in 2014.
-The Seminoles welcomed 6,593 fans to an early season showdown against Miami on March 1, 2014 - the eighth largest attended game in school history.
-When you consider that the one-millionth fan walked through the gates of Dick Howser Stadium in 1994 – only its 12th season of operation – and two million more made the same trek over the next 17 years, there is little doubt that the Seminoles remain a top draw.
-Since the 1983 opening, FSU has average over 3,000 fans per game and more recently the Seminoles have averaged over 4,000 fans for 10 straight seasons.
+The top three crowds in Dick Howser Stadium history all came during one week of the 2008 season.
+FSU surpassed 6,000 fans three times in 2012, twice in 2013, five more times in 2014 and twice in 2015.
+When you consider that the one-millionth fan walked through the gates of Dick Howser Stadium in 1994 – only its 12th season of operation – and three million more made the same trek over the next 21 years, there is little doubt that the Seminoles remain a top draw.
+Since the 1983 opening, FSU has averaged over 3,000 fans per game and more recently the Seminoles have averaged over 4,000 fans for 12 straight seasons.

 The stadium was dedicated in honor of Dick Howser in March of 1988 prior to an exhibition game between Florida State and the Kansas City Royals, two of Howser’s former teams.
 As part of the stadium dedication, Kansas City all-stars George Brett and Bo Jackson helped unveil a new $150,000 matrix scoreboard and a bronze bust of Howser.
 While the bust of Howser still stands in Haggard Baseball Plaza, the matrix scoreboard was replaced in January 2004 with a new $800,000 video board.
 The state-of-the-art scoreboard provides lineups, statistics and replays throughout the game and stands 40 feet high and 70 feet wide.